rensatsu/mobile-start-page/README.md

 # Mobile Start Page

-Customizable new tab page for mobile devices.
-Add new favorites, change themes and is available offline.
+Universal new tab page for mobile devices.

+Easy access to your favorite websites, dark mode support, available offline.

-Currently, published only for demonstrational purposes and may be unstable.
+> ⚠ Application published only for demonstrational purposes and may be unstable.

 [![Netlify Status][netlify-image]][netlify-link]